Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition: Approach

 For CountryLLM, we use the geo-specific set:

 The argmax of $s$ with respect to $c$ is taken as the prediction.
-Due to averaging over descriptor scores, not every descriptor needs to activate for an inference to be correct.
+Due to averaging over descriptor scores, not every descriptor needs to strongly activate in a correct prediction.
 The model therefore can account for diverse features of objects within a geography.
 These descriptors effectively serve as \textit{complements} to CLIP's default knowledge of class names.

-\textbf{Combining knowledge.} Our third method, \textbf{CountryInPrompt+LLM}, combines both CLIP's internal knowledge and LLM external knowledge.
+\textbf{Combining knowledge.} Our third method of exploration, \textbf{CountryInPrompt+LLM}, combines both CLIP's internal knowledge and LLM external knowledge.
 The prompt template $\boldsymbol{t}_{c,d}^{\text{CountryInPrompt+LLM}}$ is ``a photo of a/an $<$object$>$ in $<$country$>$ which (is/has/etc.) $<$descriptor$>$".